snfagora/american_civic_opportunity_datasets/README.md

 ### Dataset 2: ZIP Code- and County-Level Aggregated Civic Opportunity Counts

 Derived from Dataset 1, this dataset aggregates civic opportunity indicators and socioeconomic characteristics at the ZIP code (ZCTA) and county levels.
-Each observation corresponds to a geographic unit and includes counts of civic opportunity types, a composite index, normalized indicators, and contextual variables from the American Community Survey (ACS).
+Each observation corresponds to a geographic unit and includes counts of civic opportunity types, a composite score and index, normalized indicators, and contextual variables from the American Community Survey (ACS).

 Each observation includes: